Advanced Prostate Cancer and Side Effects

 Radiation is given to reduce bone pain in advanced prostate cancer.

-- Radioisotopes: Radiation therapy that's delivered through an injection.
-It targets and attacks the area of bone containing cancer.
+- Radioisotopes: Radiation therapy delivered through an injection that targets and attacks the area of bone containing cancer.
 Strontium 89 is a commonly used radioisotope.
 Radium 223 (alphadrin) is a new radioisotope used to treat metastatic prostate cancer.

 Surgery to Stabilize Bones